 Digital health tools are invaluable resources for developing an effective Neighbourhood.
 Leveraging available tools can help you streamline communication and referral processes between you and your Neighbours, improve the management of your patient panel, make it easier to communicate with your patients, and improve your ability to conduct quality improvement initiatives within your practice.

-Use digital health tools to improve integration, referral, and consultation processes with other service providers in your Neighbourhood
+Use digital health and telemedicine to improve referral and consultation processes with other service providers in your Neighbourhood